 The place appeared to be full of large bomb shelters.
 They looked like something plucked straight from a war film, but Felipe told us that they were occupied between 1953 and 1964 by the builders of the nearby dam.
 They have curved roofs to deflect wind and allow snow to fall off.
 However, they don’t have windows, and the builders had to live in freezing cold temperatures for the entirety of the project.

 After 20 minutes strolling around here, we drove onto the dam, a short hop down the road, where we left the bus again to explore the beautiful 4 winds corner.
 It’s not hard to see how it got its name.
 Before you know which way to turn, you’re blown in several directions, dust stinging your eyes and trapping itself behind your eyelids.
 Mini tornados swoop over the water in the distance.

-When I was free from my role as an unpaid photographer, I took some photos of my own, for my other unpaid photography job.
-The reservoir was a little smaller than I expected, but stunning nonetheless.
+When I was free from my role as an unpaid photographer, I took some photos of my own.
+The reservoir was just stunning.
 The snow-tipped mountains enhanced the appearance of the man-made lake.